-The law of sines, also called sine rule or sine formula, lets you find missing measures in a triangle when you know the measures of two angles and a side, or two sides and a nonincluded angle.
+The law of sines, also called sine rule or sine formula, is a very useful trigonometric formula that will help you solve a triangle or find missing measures in a triangle when you know the measures of two angles and a side, or two sides and a nonincluded angle.

 1. Draw a scalene triangle on a sheet of paper and label the triangle as the one I did above.